sakyb7/TLD-List/README.md

 5) A TLD list popup should open.
 6) Copy the various parts of the list into the appropriate list file (overwriting whatever is there).
 7) Commit and push your changes.

+## LICENSE
+This is licensed under the terms of the Creative Commons Attribution-ShareAlike 3.0 Unported license.